Qafny: A Quantum-Program Verifier: Qafny Formalism

-Second, as mentioned in \Cref{sec:monitortypes1}, type environment partial order ($\preceq$) and state equivalence ($\equiv$) also have simultaneity --- a rewrite through the partial order in a type environment simultaneously rewrites the associated state through a corresponding equational rule in state equivalence.
-In \Cref{fig:qafny-eq}, the rules in environment partial order and state equivalence are one-to-one corresponding.
-The first three lines describe the reflective, identity, and subtyping equivalence properties.
+Here, we add qubit $x[j]$ ($\ket{0}$) to the end of locus $x\srange{0}{j}$ and transform locus $x\srange{0}{j\,\splus\,1}$ to $\kappa$, so the upper proof step (\rulelab{P-If}) in \Cref{fig:ghz-proof} can proceed.
+The above rewrites are derived by the rules in \Cref{fig:qafny-eq}, where the rules in environment partial order and state equivalence are one-to-one corresponding.
+The first three lines describe the properties of reflective, identity, and subtyping equivalence.
 The fourth line enforces that the environment and state are close under locus permutation.
 After the equivalence rewrite, the position bases of ranges $s_1$ and $s_2$ are mutated by applying the function $q^{\slen{\kappa_1}}\langle \slen{s_1}\asymp \slen{s_2} \rangle$.
 One example is the locus rewrite in \Cref{fig:shorqafny} line 7 from left to right, as: